jackd248/db-sync-tool/README.md

                         Database port for origin system -fpw, --force-password
                         Force password user query
+  -ur, --use-rsync      Use rsync as transfer method -uro USE_RSYNC_OPTIONS, --use-rsync-options USE_RSYNC_OPTIONS
+                        Additional rsync options
 ```

 If you haven't declare a path to a SSH key, during the script execution you are requested to enter the SSH password for the given user in the shell argument or the `config.json` to enable a SSH connection for the remote system.